nadyamcg/vivace-midi-experimental/README.md

 # vivace-midi
-Fully featured and FOSS MIDI editor written in C#, intended for Linux users.
+A fast, modern MIDI editor intended for Linux users.
+Not a DAW.
+Written in C# with Avalonia.